-he/she is merely continuing it, relying still on the help and support of his parents/guardians.
+she or he is merely continuing it, relying still on the help and support of his parents/guardians.

-Your attitude toward the school and the teachers is most important because it will be reflected in the attitude of your child.
+Your spoken words and actions toward the school and the teachers is most important because it will be reflected in the words and actions of your child.